Get Guidance on your Draft

-Learn how to structure and develop the first draft of your novel – whether it’s crime, fantasy, young adult, children’s fiction or any other genre.
+Learn how to structure and develop the draft of your novel – whether it’s crime, fantasy, young adult, children’s fiction or any other genre.

 Duration 14 weeks

 Time Commitment 10-15 hours per week

 Payment Options In full, or in three monthly instalments